When it feels like wedding jitters have gotten the best of you, try these products to help bring a sense of calm.

 Mother Nature has her own plans, even in picture-perfect Southern California: flash floods, windstorms and heat.
 Palms Springs florist and event planner Joey Lizotte of Artisan Event Floral Decor has weathered it all.
 Here’s how he keeps the dream alive no matter what storm is brewing.

 The Fix: “Everyone starts freaking out.
 I’m like, ‘Stop.
 Give me 10 minutes,’” says Lizotte.
 After one phone call, he had secured a generator powerful enough to light up the reception (and the entire hotel for that matter).
 The team reset the reception, while photographer Michael Segal whisked the newlyweds and their wedding party off to a sheltered area of Palm Springs where wind wouldn’t be an issue.
 By the time the photos were snapped, the gusts had died down.
-And while the rest of the city was still in the dark, Melissa and Matthew partied into the night with friends and family.
+And while the rest of the city was still in the dark, the couple partied into the night with friends and family.
 There was even a bonus: They got beautiful photos among wildflowers!

 The Situation: At a scorching desert wedding, the victim of heatstroke was the couple’s three-tiered cake.
 After the newlyweds jubilantly cut the cake, Lizotte needed to bring the cake into the kitchen to be sliced and served.
 “But when I picked it up, the cake just melted and fell of the tray,” Lizotte remembers.
 “Part of it was on my shoe and the rest on the floor.”

-The Fix: “The bride never knew,” says Lizotte, who thinks the cake was compromised because of the day’s triple-digit temperatures, and cutting it brought the final blow.
+The Fix: “The bride never knew,” says Lizotte, who thinks the cake was compromised because of the day’s triple-digit temperatures and cutting it brought the final blow.
 He sent a staff member to the local gourmet market, Jensen’s Foods, to pick up a cake.
 “You can’t hide from it, you have to fix it.
 We needed to serve a cake—so get a cake!”

 The Situation: Kimberly and David’s dream was to have an intimate, outdoor wedding at the Parker Palm Springs’ Gene Autry House.
 Unfortunately, a thunderstorm brought torrential downpours and flash flooding in the hours leading up to their ceremony.
 Distraught, Kimberly kept telling Lizotte how much she hated the ballroom and didn’t want to get married inside.